bilibili/UnityBVA/docs/work/Import.md

 ![glb](pics/import_pmx.png)

-## Runtimely Import
+## Runtime Import

 You can load model directly from the Editor Menu.
+But before that, you have to click `play`

 ![glb](pics/runtime_load_on_menu.png)